ProgrammableMatter/avrora-particle-platform/particleplatform/README.md

 Simulation
 ==========
 The particle platform simulation is built on top of the **Avrora framework**.
-It simulates nodes of a network of foldable chains, that can be used for shape shifting displays or to build programmable matter in general as presented by **Matteo Lasagni** in **Force-Guiding Particle Chains for Shape-Shifting Displays** ([http://arxiv.org/abs/1402.2507](http://arxiv.org/abs/1402.2507)).
+It simulates nodes of a network of fold-able chains, that can be used for shape shifting displays or to build programmable matter in general as presented by **Matteo Lasagni** in **Force-Guiding Particle Chains for Shape-Shifting Displays** ([http://arxiv.org/abs/1402.2507](http://arxiv.org/abs/1402.2507)).
 The simulation constructs and connects multiple nodes to a network that allows bidirectional